-

 Overall, the type of FIRE that an individual pursues will depend on their personal goals, financial situation, and lifestyle preferences.

-Viewing 1 of 1 replies
+Viewing 1 of 1 posts